VEGA Technical Reference

 PATTERN_FILL |

-Fill the destination rectangle by tiling the 8x8 pattern at PAT_BASE, in the destination format.
-The pattern phase is aligned to the surface origin so adjacent fills tile seamlessly.
-ROP and color key apply, so a hatch pattern keys its background through.
-Monochrome GDI brushes are realized by expanding the brush once into an 8x8 color tile. |
+Fill the destination rectangle with tiles of the 8x8 pattern at PAT_BASE, in the destination format.
+The pattern phase aligns to the surface origin, thus adjacent fills join with no visible seam.
+ROP and the color key apply, thus a hatch pattern can key its background through.
+For a monochrome GDI brush, expand the brush one time into an 8x8 color tile. |

-bitmap to MONO_DATA one 32-bit word at a time, most significant bit first.
-Each
+write the bitmap to MONO_DATA one 32-bit word at a time, with the most

-scanline starts on a word boundary, so a row of W pixels takes ceil(W / 32)
+significant bit first.
+Each scanline starts on a word boundary.
+Thus a row of

 7.5 Flags